God has not approved secession plan of any group in Nigeria — Pastor Iyunade

 According to him, the solution to the country’s problems lies in prayer, saying Nigerians, irrespective of their religious affiliations must pray to God for divine intervention.

-The popular pastor warned that the All Progressives Congress (APC) may disintegrate if the leadership of the party fail to correct their errors and fulfill their campaign promises to Nigerians.
+The popular pastor warned that the All Progressives Congress (APC) may disintegrate if the leadership of the party fail to correct their errors and fulfil their campaign promises to Nigerians.

 He noted that, for APC to avert the looming crisis, the party must do the will of the people otherwise, “Nigerians may turn against the party” and this according to the cleric may lead to the end of the party.